 The DHBs were now expected to offer to the MERAS midwives a basically identical offer as accepted by NZNO last month – a $2000 lump sum, 3 per cent per annum pay rise, a 1 per cent pay rise for senior midwives and an extra two steps on the core midwives pay scale which would bring the top core midwife base pay to $77,386 by May 2020, which is the same as registered nurses with the same length of experience.

-“We told the DHBs that the midwifery shortages and use of registered nurses on postnatal wards have highlighted for midwives the unfairness of having your pay rates linked to that of nursing,” said Conroy and Evans in the update.
+“We told the DHBs that the midwifery shortages and use of registered nurses on postnatal wards have highlighted for midwives the unfairness of having your pay rates linked to that of nursing,” said Conroy and Ovens in the update.

 The pair said MERAS considered it a breach of good faith that its midwives were expected to accept the same settlement as agreed with NZNO – that represents the minority of midwives – when it was not consulted or had any input into those discussions.